MediaMath/t1-php/README.md

 #### The SDK structure is as follows:

-1. Authenticator - allows you to authenticate against the T1 API either using adama or OAuth
+1. Authenticator - allows you to authenticate against the T1 API either using adama, username / password, or OAuth
 2. HTTP Transporter - choose how you want your network traffic to be handled, eg cURL, Guzzle, AMQP, or a mixture of options (such as AMQP for updating data, cURL for reading)
 3. API Client - allows you to hook in any custom request / response logic and / or perform response caching
 4. API Object class - holds information about each API endpoint